 Animal lovers everywhere were galvanized into action by the images of dogs and cats perched on floating debris, chained to porches in water up to their chests, shivering in contaminated mud and cowering in confusion.
 Donations of goods, services and funding flowed into local and national animal organizations working on the ground.
 Thousands of rescued pets were transported from coast to coast to be fostered and ultimately adopted by families across the U.S. and into Canada.
 The outpouring of compassion for homeless pets at risk of death was unprecedented.

 Hurricane Katrina is now a memory, but the people and pets impacted by that devastating hurricane will be in our hearts and memories forever.
 Today, we have an animal disaster unfolding in our nation’s shelters.
-Last year, about 347,000 dogs and cats lost their lives in shelters — and that was a record low!
+In 2020, about 347,000 dogs and cats lost their lives in shelters — and that was a record low!
 Best Friends and our partners, including shelters in every state, are working to put an end to the killing in shelters by 2025, but compassionate action from the animal-loving public is the only thing that will guarantee success, and we need action now.